patriciavicente86/patriciavicente/README.md

 👋 Hi, I’m @xanekita
 - 👀 I'm a Computer Science Engineer who loves to learn new subjects
-- 🌱 I’m currently enrolled in my Master Degree in Data Engineering and trying to learn some German
+- 🌱 I’m currently enrolled in my Master Degree in Data Engineering and trying to learn German
-- 💞️ I’m looking an experience to develope my knowledge as a Data Engineer and software developer
+- 💞️ I’m looking for an experience to develope my knowledge as a Data Engineer
 - 📫 Reach me at patricia.alexandra1986@gmail.com or www.linkedin.com/in/patvic
 - ⚡ Fun fact: I've started a rubber duck collection
 <!---